Peer-Reviewed Publications

 Peer Reviewed Articles

-Accepted; forthcoming: Milne, Krista A. “Early English Drama Records and Other Manuscripts from Coventry Destroyed Before and During the Second World War.”
+Milne, Krista A. “Early English Drama Records and Other Manuscripts from Coventry Destroyed Before and During the Second World War.”
 Early Theatre.
-(2023).
+Vol. 26.2 (2023): pp. 33-55.

-With B. Companjen.
+[As Krista A. Murchison, with B. Companjen].
 “Manuscripts, Metadata, and Medieval Multilingualism: Using a Manuscript Dataset to Analyze Language Use and Distribution in Medieval England.”
 Digital Humanities Benelux Journal.
-1 (2019), pp. 25-39.
+1 (2019), pp. 25-39. [open access]

 “A Presumed Lost Leaf of Lydgate’s Testament.”
 Notes and Queries.
 65.2 (2018): 177-179.